Webinar

 Why Attend

-We will cover four I-9 scenarios that HR teams at companies with sponsored employees face regularly:
+We will cover four I-9 scenarios that are unique to foreign national employees and that HR teams regularly handle incorrectly:

-- The I-94 Truncation Problem: An employee returns from international travel and their I-94 has been shortened by a CBP officer.
-The employee keeps working.
-HR doesn't know.
-We walk through exactly what happened, what HR can do, and what process to put in place so it doesn't happen again.
+• I-94 Truncation: An employee returns from international travel and a CBP officer has issued a new I-94 with a shorter expiration date.
+The employee doesn't flag it.
+HR doesn't know to check.
+We walk through what happened, what HR can do, and what to put in place so it doesn't happen again.

 Reserve my spot →